-As part of the network affiliate agreements entered in the ordinary course of business, the Company has agreed to certain minimum revenue guarantees.
-If an affiliate achieves the attendance set forth in their respective agreement, the Company has guaranteed minimum revenue for the network affiliate per attendee.
-The amount and term varies for each network affiliate.
-The maximum potential amount of future payments the Company could be required to make pursuant to the minimum revenue guarantees is \$24.0 million over the remaining terms of the network affiliate agreements.
-The Company has no liabilities recorded for these obligations as of January 1, 2009.
+As part of the network affiliate agreements entered in the ordinary course of business under which the Company sells advertising for display in various theatre chains other than those of the founding members of NCM LLC, the Company has agreed to certain minimum revenue guarantees.
+If an affiliate achieves the attendance set forth in their respective agreement, the Company has guaranteed minimum revenue for the network affiliate per attendee if such amount paid under the revenue share arrangement is less than its guaranteed amount.
+The amount and term varies for each network affiliate, but ranges from 2-5 years.
+The maximum potential amount of future payments the Company could be required to make pursuant to the minimum revenue guarantees is \$21.2 million over the remaining terms of the network affiliate agreements.
+For the years ended December 31, 2009 and January 1, 2009 the Company had no liabilities recorded for these obligations as such guarantees are less than the expected share of revenue paid to the affiliate.